 I am a lifelong learner and lover of education.
 I have been invested in academic work throughout my education - I was a member of the state championship-winning quiz bowl team in middle school, and I participated in academic bowl in high school.
 I was a learning coach for my brother, who has special learning challenges, during the time in which he attended virtual school.
 I assisted him in his day-to-day schoolwork and helped provide outside resources to ensure information retention.
 I am excited to share a positive learning experience with other students, and inspire a love of learning.
-I am currently a criminal justice major at Georgia State University's Honors College.
+I recently graduated summa cum laude from Georgia State University's Psychology program, with a minor in criminal justice.
+I have tutored students for the last 5 years in English, History, Psychology, and many other subjects.
+I look forward to meeting and helping your student learn!

 SAT Verbal: 720